Gerald Potterton: Career

 Between 1954 and 1960, Potterton worked on 10 films.
 In 1960, he was offered a job as a filmmaker at Lars Calonius Productions, one of the largest TV and commercial animation films in the USA.
 Potterton left the NFB, moved to New York and worked at the firm for one year; he disliked living in New York and returned to the NFB, which had moved its offices to Montreal.
 The next seven years would be extremely fruitful for Potterton; his 1962 short film My Financial Career would be nominated for an Oscar, as would his next film, 1963's Christmas Cracker.
 He was then assigned to film a comedic travelogue of Canada, in which Buster Keaton rides 4,000 miles in a Railroad speeder.
 The result was The Railrodder, which won multiple awards and remains a popular film.

 In 1967, Potterton's NFB colleague George Dunning asked him to work on his film Yellow Submarine, then being produced to feature The Beatles.
 While in London, Potterton had the opportunity to interview the British playwright Harold Pinter and came up with idea of a documentary about Pinter and his sketches Pinter's People.
 Potterton pitched the result to NBC; it aired as NBC's Experiment in Television: Pinter People.
 The film won several awards, including a Peabody Award.

 In 1968, Potterton founded his own company, Potterton Productions.
 He worked with various clients, notably Reader's Digest and Cinar, to produce several children's programs.
-The company produced Peter Sander's The Selfish Giant and Larry Kent's Fleur Bleue in 1971; Mike Mills' The Happy Prince in 1974 and, in 1975, The Little Mermaid and The Christmas Messenger.
+The company produced Peter Sander's The Selfish Giant and Larry Kent's Fleur Bleue (The Apprentice) in 1971, as well as Mike Mills' The Happy Prince in 1974 and, in 1975, The Little Mermaid and The Christmas Messenger.
 He directed live-action and animated sequences for The Electric Company and Sesame Street; for the latter, he created the character of 'George the Farmer', who appeared in 18 episodes.
 He also had a large roster of ad agency clients for whom he produced commercials.
 By the mid-1980s, Potterton Productions was one of the largest independent production firms in Canada.

 In 1981, Potterton was hired by producer Ivan Reitman to direct the animated feature Heavy Metal for Columbia Pictures.
 Potterton supervised all of the film's eight sequences, and the work of 65+ animators in Canada, England and the U.S. While reviews were mixed at release, Heavy Metal was the top-selling video for four consecutive weeks in the U.S. when it was released on video in 1998.
 It is now a cult classic.

 In 1988, Potterton created and directed The Smoggies, a 53-episode animated series which aims to entertain and educate young children about environmental issues.
 It is still widely aired internationally.